richard-muvirimi/zimrate-server/readme.md

    3. Add sites you want scanned manually into the database (there is no interface for that as i would have to worry more about security)

-   4. Once done goto `your-site/crawler` and the app will scan rates from specified sites.
+   4. Once done goto `your-site/crawl` and the app will scan rates from specified sites.
 The app is restricted to scanning each site after 30 minutes to prevent banning on said sites

    5. Set up a cron job pointing to the crawler:
-      - URL `your-site/crawler`
+      - URL `your-site/crawl`
-      - CLI `your-site-path/index.php crawler index` (note the spaces)
+      - CLI `your-site-path/index.php crawl index` (note the spaces)

-5. For monitoring you can change the crawler headers in `application/models/Rate_crawler.php` => `__get_html_contents` as it defaults to "Zimrate"
+5. For monitoring you can change the crawler headers in `app/Entities/Rate.php` => `get_html_contents()` as it defaults to "Zimrate"

-6. In `application/controllers/Api.php` => `__logVisit` you can change tracking id to that of your google analytics tracking property
+6. In `app/Controllers/Api.php` => `__logVisit()` you can change tracking id to that of your google analytics tracking property

+7. Visit `your-site/install` to install the application databases
-7. Visit `your-site/api` or `your-site/api/v1` for the api
+8. Visit `your-site/api` or `your-site/api/v1` for the api

 ### Contributions and Issues